replicatedhq/replicated-field-labs/labs/lab00-hello-world/README.md

 ```

-Please note the Kotsadm URL and Password in the above output.
+> **NOTE**: The Kotsadm URL and Password in the above output.
 We will use this later to complete the install of the application.

 Per the instructions, run the following to reload your shell so that you can run `kubectl`